 HEAT AND COLDNESS

 Mansfield returns to images of hot and cold throughout “Bliss”, referring back to ‘that bright glowing place – that shower of little sparks coming from it’.
 As the story progresses, the metaphor of sun and sparks becomes a form of shorthand for Bertha’s state of mind, and perhaps of her eventual ‘seeing the light’.

 STORY STRUCTURE OF “BLISS”

 Anthony Alpers, who wrote The Life of Katherine Mansfield, believed the women in this story are humanised whereas the man are types.

 Bertha is young, naive and perhaps repressing the reality that her husband and friend are in love.

 Bertha wants to enjoy a dinner party surrounded by interesting friends, and by one friend in particular — a beguiling young woman.

 Character webs become more interesting when opponents and allies are not who they at first appear to be.
 Bertha thinks Pearl is an ally, but it is eventually revealed that she is a firm romantic opponent.
 (As is her husband, Harry.)

 Because Bertha is in a blissful mood, she’s not really in ‘planning’ mood.
-She flits from one blissful thing to the next, remaining deliberately in the moment.
+Matilda of “The Wind Blows” is similarly driven by her mood.
+Bertha flits from one blissful thing to the next, remaining deliberately in the moment.
 There’s nothing sequential or logical about her party planning, but we assume she made at least some of the arrangements.
 (I suppose cook was out back making the soufflés, though Bertha takes credit for ordering them.)